Analysis | 3 takeaways from Joe Biden’s inauguration

 But it was something Biden couldn’t ignore.
-And in his speech, he called for an end to the “uncivil war” that has plagued American politics of late — calling for conciliation and understanding.
+And in his speech, he called for an end to the “uncivil war” that has plagued American politics of late, calling for conciliation and understanding.

 “We must end this uncivil war that pits red against blue, rural versus urban, conservative versus liberal,” Biden said.
 “We can do this if we open our souls instead of hardening our hearts, if we show a little tolerance and humility, and if we’re willing to stand in the other person’s shoes — as my mom would say, ‘Just for a moment, stand in their shoes.’ ”